aio-libs/aiohttp/docs/api.rst

    An :class:`~enum.IntEnum` for describing :class:`WSMessage` type.

-   .. attribute:: continuation
+   .. attribute:: CONTINUATION

       A mark for continuation frame, user will never get the message with this type.

-   .. attribute:: text
+   .. attribute:: TEXT

       Text messsage, the value has :class:`str` type.

-   .. attribute:: binary
+   .. attribute:: BINARY

       Binary messsage, the value has :class:`bytes` type.

-   .. attribute:: ping
+   .. attribute:: PING

       Ping frame (sent by client peer).

-   .. attribute:: pong
+   .. attribute:: PONG

       Pong frame, answer on ping.
 Sent by server peer.

-   .. attribute:: close
+   .. attribute:: CLOSE

       Close frame.

-   .. attribute:: closed frame
+   .. attribute:: CLOSED FRAME

       Actually not frame but a flag indicating that websocket was closed.

-   .. attribute:: error
+   .. attribute:: ERROR

       Actually not frame but a flag indicating that websocket was received an error.